steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

 * Security: If you don't have the permissions for an operation, it will fail with some kind of error.

+### Path Names

+  * A path is comprised of path components separated by '/'.

+  * Paths are compared based on unicode code-points.

+  * Case-insensitive and locale-specific comparisons MUST NOT not be used.

+  * A path component is unicode string of 1 or more characters.

+  * Path components must not include characters `":"` or `"/"`.

+  * Path components must not be `"."`  or `".."`

+  * Azure blob store says that paths SHOULD NOT use a trailing "." as the .NET URI class strips that.

 ### Security Assumptions